Brahmashri Narayana Guru Swamy

 Brahmashri Narayana Guru Swamy is a Tulu Language film directed and produced by Rajashekhar Kotian under the banner of Thungabadra Films.
-Venkatadri has played the lead role of Brahmashri Narayana Guru and Vijaya Raghavendra in a supporting role.
+Venkatadri has played the lead role of Narayana Guru and Vijaya Raghavendra in a supporting role.
 The film was released on 2 May 2014 at five theaters across Udupi and Mangalore.
+The film won the Karnataka State Film Award for Special Film of Social Concern.